AdamAlberty/relink/README.md

 # Relink - Super simple multi-domain link shortener

-Relink is a simple link shortener built with **Go** and **Postgres** with Admin interface built with **Vite React**
+Relink is a simple link shortener built with **Go**, with Admin interface built with **Vite React** and using **Postgres** to store shortlinks.

 > [!CAUTION]
 > This is just a hobby project that, as of now, should not be used for production.

-## Architecture
+## Components

-- backend - main part, written in Go, redirects links and exposes REST API
+- Backend - main part, written in Go, redirects links and exposes REST API
-- Admin web interface - connects to the REST API for managing shortlinks
+- Admin web interface - created with Vite + React TS, connects to the REST API for managing shortlinks (part of the backend, but can be removed)

-The REST API is on `/_api` path and the web admin is on `/_admin`.

-The backend and admin are stateless.
+- Postgres database - for storing shortlinks.
 The only state is stored in the database, so it's easy to scale to multiple nodes.

+The REST API is on `/_api` route and the web admin is on `/_admin` route.

 ## Installation